 Instructions

-- Add water and kanten powder in a small saucepan.
+- Add 2 cups water and 2 tsp kanten (agar) powder in a small saucepan.

 - Whisk the mixture together and bring it to a hard boil on medium-high heat, being careful not to let the liquid boil over.

-- After the mixture has boiled and kanten powder is dissolved, add sugar and cook on low heat for 2 minutes.
-If you add sugar before boiling, kanten powder may not be dissolved.
+- After the mixture has boiled and the kanten powder is dissolved, add 2 Tbsp sugar and cook on low heat for 2 minutes.
+Tip: If you add sugar before boiling, the kanten powder may not dissolve.

-- Remove the saucepan from the stove and pour the mixture into an 8" x 8" (20 x 20 cm) baking dish.
-Allow it to cool and let the kanten set in the refrigerator (about 30 minutes).
+- Remove the saucepan from the stove and pour the mixture into an 8- x 8-inch (20 x 20-cm) baking dish.
+Allow it to cool and let the kanten set in the refrigerator for about 30 minutes.

 To Store